jeff5/demo-jython-slim-gradle/README.md

 BUILD SUCCESSFUL in 11s
 4 actionable tasks: 4 executed
 ```
-(I'm using Windows PowerShell here, but the Unix equivalent is easy to work out.
-Also, I force Gradle to use a plain console because I find the colours unreadable.)
+(I force Gradle to use a plain console because I find the colours unreadable.)

 The command has compiled the program,
 obtained the Jython slim JAR and all its dependencies,